zenml-io/zenml/docs/book/mlops_stacks/container_registries/overview.md

 ---
-description: Setting up the storage for Docker images
+description: How to set up the storage for Docker images
 ---

 The container registry is an essential part in most remote MLOps stacks.